 Let's implement a slide-presentation system, similar in spirit to Powerpoint.
 The web site has a sample Powerpoint presentation for those of you who aren't familiar with it.
-How would you answer the four questions from Section 1 based on this example?
+What would a naïve implementation of the slideshow look like (using a simple, text-based interface)?
+Look at Figure 2: what's wrong with this implementation (aside from the unappealing text-based interface)?